Python

 conda env list

-To activate a conda base environment, run:
+• To activate a conda environment:

-conda activate myenv
+conda activate <env_name>

 packages

-Conda integration with Grid Engine (batch processing)
+Conda integration with Slurm (batch processing)

 eval "$(/usr/local/anaconda3/bin/conda shell.bash hook)"

-conda activate <environment>
+conda activate <env_name>

 Jupyter Notebook